How to troubleshoot failed workflows

 Troubleshooting-workflows_Job-Manager_Errors-icon.png Error messages: Can help identify and investigate which task failed.
 See below for examples of error messages often found for failed workflows.
 You can see Error messages (listed by task) in the Error tab (as above), or by hovering over the triangular error icon in the Errors card.

-Job Manager Backend log icon.png Backend log: A step-by-step report of how each task within the workflow was executed (i.e., Docker setup, localization, stdout from tools run within the command block of the task, and finally, the delocalization and Docker shutdown steps.
-Click on this icon in the Errors card to view the log within Terra, or click on the icon in the "log files" section to see the log on the Google Cloud console.
+Job Manager Backend log icon.png Backend log: The backend log is a step-by-step report of how each task within the workflow was executed (i.e., Docker setup, localization, stdout from tools run within the command block of the task, and finally, the delocalization and Docker shutdown steps.
+Click on this icon in the Errors card to view the log.

 Job Manager execution files icon Execution directory: Includes task-level details and generated outputs for a particular workflow within your submission.
 Found on Google Cloud console, it is where you can view or download stderr, stdout, and backend logs for each task within the workflow.